 It used to be that IOPS were important because each I/O took a long time.
 Doing many I/Os in parallel made sense.
 I bring this up because performance metrics are one of the areas often (mis) used to compare products because numbers (X > Y) are easy to compare, but often not all that helpful.

-For example, at this link you can see a variety of charts comparing the IOPS of different types of SSDs under different scenarios.
+For example, you can see a variety of charts comparing the IOPS of different types of SSDs under different scenarios.
 If I were to distill all of them down to a single chart, it would look something like this:

 I’m going to make a controversial statement about storage system performance – more is not better.
 More bandwidth or more IOPS – once you have enough, it generally does not help to be able to do more.